-- A. Involuntary overtime is governed by 38 USC 7459 and applicable Department regulations.
-Any language in this section regarding 38 USC 7459 is being provided for informational purposes only. - 1.
-Unless provided below, the Department may not require RNs to work more than 40 hours (or 24 hours if such staff is covered under 38 USC 7456) in an administrative work week or more than 8 consecutive hours (or 12 hours if such staff is covered under 38 USC 7456 or 38 USC 7456A). - 2.
-The refusal of RNs to work overtime hours shall not be grounds to discriminate (within the meaning of section 704(a) of the Civil Rights Act of 1964 (42 USC 2000e-3(a))) against the RN; to dismiss or discharge the RN; or for any other adverse personnel action against the RN. - 3.
-The Department may require RNs to work overtime hours if: - a. the work is a consequence of an emergency that could not have been reasonably anticipated; - b. the emergency is non-recurring and is not caused by or aggravated by the inattention of the Department or lack of reasonable contingency planning by the Department; - c. the Department has exhausted all good faith, reasonable attempts to obtain voluntary workers; - d. the RN has critical skills and expertise that are required for the work; and - e. the work involves work for which the standard of care for a patient assignment requires continuity of care through completion of a case, treatment, or procedure. - 4.
-RNs may not be required to work overtime hours after the requirement for a direct role by the RN in responding to medical needs resulting from the emergency ends. - B. The Department reserves the right to determine qualified staff for involuntary overtime. - C. An involuntary OT roster will be maintained on each unit.
+- (A) to discriminate (within the meaning of section 704(a) of the Civil Rights Act of 1964 (42 U.S.C.
+2000e-3(a))) against the staff; - (B) to dismiss or discharge the staff; or - (C) for any other adverse personnel action against the staff. - (c) Overtime under emergency circumstances. - (1) Subject to paragraph (2), the Secretary may require nursing staff to work hours otherwise prohibited by subsection (a) if- - (A) the work is a consequence of an emergency that could not have been reasonably anticipated; - (B) the emergency is non-recurring and is not caused by or aggravated by the inattention of the Secretary or lack of reasonable contingency planning by the Secretary; - (C) the Secretary has exhausted all good faith, reasonable attempts to obtain voluntary workers; - (D) the nurse staff have critical skills and expertise that are required for the work; and - (E) the work involves work for which the standard of care for a patient assignment requires continuity of care through completion of a case, treatment, or procedure. - (2) Nursing staff may not be required to work hours under this subsection after the requirement for a direct role by the staff in responding to medical needs resulting from the emergency ends. - B. The Department reserves the right to determine qualified staff for involuntary overtime. - C. An involuntary OT roster will be maintained on each unit.
 The unit roster will initially be set up by entry on duty date as a Title 38 RN for/at the local facility, beginning with the least senior RN.
 The names of new RNs assigned to the unit will be added to the top of the roster.
 As RNs work involuntary OT, the date will be entered on the roster. - D. Involuntary OT will be assigned using the unit's involuntary OT roster.
 When there is a need for involuntary OT, the RNs on duty for the unit of need will be assigned by roster.
 The RN(s) whose last date of involuntary OT work is most distant from the current date will be selected to work.